fabianaferreira/automation-and-scripting-intro/README.md

 Whenever you need to debug a shell script, you can use flags in the shebang line (the first line of the script, where you define the shell that will interpret it).

-For instance, the `-v` flag stands for verbose, and it will give you as output each one of the commands that are running.
+For instance, the `-v` flag stands for verbose, and it will give you as output each of the commands that are running.
 However, this might not be that useful since you do not have the values of each line, and that's when the `-x` flag comes to the field of play.
 It will give you both the commands and the values.

 Example:
 Let's say that we're running a "Hello World", but it gets an argument from the user.
 The script looks like this: